We received an email from Steve with an interesting tax question.

 There is one scenario in which a student loan payment from the family may not be subject to the gift tax.

-According to the Wall Street Journal and Time, payments made by a co-signer towards a student loan are not subject to the gift tax.
+According to the Wall Street Journal payments made by a co-signer towards a student loan are not subject to the gift tax.
+This is because payments by a co-signer or not gifts at all.
+It is merely repayment of a debt owed.
 For example, if Steve’s mom co-signed his student loans, she is legally responsible for the debt just like Steve.
-As such, if she paid off a student loan that she was the cosigner on, she wouldn’t have to pay a gift tax on the payment, even if it is above $14,000.
+As such, if she paid off a student loan that she was the cosigner on, she wouldn’t have to pay a gift tax on the payment, even if it was more than $18,000.

-In other words, it is possible for student loans to be paid off by family members (or non-relatives) without paying any gift tax… as long as you file the proper paperwork.
+In other words, student loans can be paid off by family members (or non-relatives) without paying any gift tax… as long as you file the proper paperwork.

-Finally, keep in mind that this article just focused on federal tax issues.
-Your state may have additional taxes that could be triggered by a student loan gift.
+Finally, keep in mind that this article just focuses on federal tax issues.
+Your state may have its own gift taxes that could be triggered by a student loan gift.
+As with any technical tax question, it is always best to discuss your options with a local tax expert.